ubiquity-os/ubiquity-os-kernel/README.md

 3. The kernel passes github event payload, bot's access token and plugin settings (from `.ubiquibot-config.yml`) to the plugin endpoint
 4. The plugin performs all of the required actions and returns the result

+## Hello world plugin tutorial

+A screencast tutorial on how to set up and run a hello world plugin is available at https://github.com/ubiquity/ubiquibot-kernel/wiki/Hello-world-Ubiquibot-plugin-onboarding-tutorial .

 ## Testing

 ### Jest